This article demonstrates the use of formula mode in Quickwork.

 Here is a detailed explanation of what the ternary formula does:

-in the formula separates the condition to evaluate from the expressions to return. - If there is a value in the
+?in the formula separates the condition to evaluate from the expressions to return. - If there is a value in the

-will be mapped to the Message input. - If there is no value in the
+Full Namepill when the job is run, the value forFull Namewill be mapped to the Message input. - If there is no value in the

-will be mapped to the Message input.
-Of course, if there's also no value in thisFirst Name
+Full Namepill when the job is run, the value forFirst Namewill be mapped to the Message input.
+Of course, if there's also no value in thisFirst Namepill, the job will fail at this step, as Message is a required input field.

 For more information on ternary syntax, check out this article.